Comprehensive Guide to Home Replumbing in Maryland’s Largest City

 How much it costs to re-plumb a 2,000-square-foot house in Maryland depends on several factors.
 Prices vary greatly depending on whether copper or PEX pipes are used and how difficult the plumbing system is to fix.

-In Baltimore, it costs between $8,000 and $16,000 to re-plumb a house this size.
+In Baltimore, re-plumbing a house this size costs between $8,000 and $16,000.
 Labor costs can vary depending on the plumbers’ skills and pay.

 If there are any licenses or checks that Baltimore city rules say you need, they could also change the total cost.
 People who own their homes should get quotes from more than one licensed plumber to ensure they get the best deal for their needs.